ioccc-src/winner/2004/sds/README.md

     This program uses a steganographic technique to hide information in any text file.
-The specific technique used is aimed at writers of obfuscated programs for the IOCCC, as the the hidden information is encoded in the whitespace in the source file.
+The specific technique used is aimed at writers of obfuscated programs for the IOCCC, as the hidden information is encoded in the whitespace in the source file.
 As we know, there are up to an additional 2048 characters of whitespace available to entrants to the IOCCC, so it turns out that this is an ideal place to